aptos-labs/aptos-core/developer-docs-site/docs/concepts/coin-and-token/nft-minting-tool.md

 ---
-title: "Set up Aptos NFT Minting Tool"
+title: "Use Aptos NFT Minting Tool"
 slug: "nft-minting-tool"
 ---

 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Set up Aptos NFT Minting Tool
+# Use the Aptos NFT Minting Tool

-The Aptos Non-Fungible Token (NFT) Minting Tool allows you to mint NFTs via a locally running website.
-This document explains how to get that site up and running.
+The Aptos Non-Fungible Token (NFT) Minting Tool allows NFT creators to upload assets and create NFT collections.
+The final local website will be deployed by the NFT creators.
+This document explains how to include assets and get that site up and running.

 > This tool is tested on Mac, yet it should work on Linux and Windows Subsystem for Linux (WSL) too.